Our View on Packaging (and how we can be less wasteful)

 We do not have enough incoming packaging to re-use for every delivery, therefore most parcels are packed in new packaging.
 If you prefer to have old or new packaging, we'll do our best to meet your requirements.
 Nearly all products are carefully wrapped in new acid-free tissue paper before being placed in the outer packaging.

-We have now introduced plastic-free sealing tape: Good old brown paper tape which is used on the majority of cartons leaving our premises.
-It looks better, is easier to open and easier to re-cycle.
+We have now introduced plastic-free sealing tape: Good old brown paper tape is used on many cartons leaving our premises, however, it does have its limitations, but we use it where possible.

-Any remaining packaging waste is sent for recyling where appropriate.
+Any remaining packaging waste is sent for re-cycling where appropriate.

 If you have any comments or suggestions concerning packaging, we would welcome your feedback.